-You have always wanted to become a life coach.
-Or perhaps you have recently made the decision.
-At this time in your life, a career change just seems right.
+Either way, you might feel that at this time in your life a career change just seems right.
 It might offer more stability and more happiness for you and your loved ones.

-Ultimately, you are ready to take the first step.
-You want to get your life coach certification.
-So, what should you know?
+If this feels familiar, it means you are ready to take the first step.
+You are ready to get your life coach certification.
+So, what should you know about coach training?
 How do you accomplish this initial step toward your dream job?

 Life Coaching as a Career